 A Flipped Classroom is a mixed learner-centered approach and learning strategy that basically employs technology to convey education.
 The concept comprises using learning management systems and online tutorials to convey information and teach academic subjects.
-Unlike the conventional teacher-student lecture fashion, where an educator directly controls the entire flow of class discussions and teaches to students from textbooks within the classrooms, the flipped classroom manner differentiates by encouraging students to do research and prepare in advance on subjects at home during the class periods before their teaching, and lets leaners to collaborate through online discussions.
+Unlike the conventional teacher-student lecture fashion, where an educator directly controls the entire flow of class discussions and teaches students from textbooks within the classrooms, the flipped classroom manner differentiates by encouraging students to do research and prepare in advance on subjects at home during the class periods before their teaching and lets learners collaborate through online discussions.

 However, similar to any other education model and strategy, there are certain flipped classroom pros and cons.
-While the flipped classroom benefits for students are huge, the disadvantages are unavoidable.
-Let us see the flipped classroom model pros and cons.
+While the flipped classrooms benefits for students are huge, the disadvantages are unavoidable.
+Let us see the flipped classroom model's pros and cons.